Indiana Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO) or your County Veteran Service Officer (CVSO), never a paid company.

 Big 2026 change — Indiana just rewrote its disabled-veteran property tax law.
 Under a new 2026 law, the state restructured the veteran property tax benefit.
 A veteran with a total (100%) service-connected disability now gets a full deduction of 100% of the assessed value of their principal residence, and the old home-value cap that used to limit the benefit is removed.
 Veterans with a partial rating get fixed-dollar credits instead (a $350 credit and a $250 credit, described below).
-Here is the part that can cost you money if you miss it: the changes phase in with the 2026 assessment year (taxes payable in 2027), and veterans generally must re-file a new application with their county auditor or County Veteran Service Officer before the end of 2026 to lock in the new benefit.
-Older filings do not all carry over automatically.
-Do not rely on the exact 2027 dollar mechanics from any secondhand summary; confirm your status and the re-filing deadline directly with your county auditor or the Indiana Department of Veterans Affairs (IDVA).
-Note also: an older eligibility certificate that some counties previously required is being discontinued, so the current application is State Form 12662 (linked below).
+Here is the part that can cost you money if you miss it: the changes phase in with the 2026 assessment year (taxes payable in 2027), and the statutory deadline to apply is January 15, 2027 (applications are accepted starting July 1, 2026 — some county auditors ask veterans to bring documentation earlier for smoother processing, but the legal cutoff is January 15, 2027).
+Older filings do not all carry over automatically — see the property tax section below for exactly which filings auto-convert and which don't.
+Do not rely on the exact 2027 dollar mechanics from any secondhand summary; confirm your status and filing directly with your county auditor or the Indiana Department of Veterans Affairs (IDVA).
+Note also: an older eligibility certificate some counties previously required has been discontinued — the Indiana DVA confirms State Form 51186 is no longer used — so the application, both for your current bill and for the 2027 re-registration, is State Form 12662 (linked below).

 In this section